unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 * Password Protect Entire Site doesn't work if Cookies Expiration Time is more than 9999 days
 * WP logo is missing on sub pages
 * Can't submit after error notification display in Chrome
-* Auto login a protected page without entering password
+* Auto login a protected page without entering a password
 * The page reloads after entering the correct password
 * Integrate with WP Fastest Cache
 * Integrate with W3 Total Cache